 Stories communicate messages better than facts: they are more arresting, persuasive, memorable and social.
 Most marketing executives have accepted that premise, and are hiring journalists and formalizing the task of finding or creating stories to leverage both internally and externally.

 The problem is finding or creating what I call signature stories: stories that are intriguing, involving, authentic and have a strategic message.
 Most brands and products do not lend themselves to stories that capture attention and really touch people.
-Even when an occasion has a potentially emotional aspect to it, finding a story that is both involving and authentic can be difficult, and finding one with the potential of a viral breakout virtually impossible.
+Even when an occasion has a potentially emotional aspect to it, finding a story that is both involving and authentic can be difficult and finding one with the potential of a viral breakout is virtually impossible.

 Signature Stories That Draw From Programs For Social Good